morrownr/USB-WiFi/README.md

 -----

 The plan for this site is to collect information and provide links regarding the use of USB WiFi adapters with Linux.

+Any information and links you can provide are welcome.